HossainMI/FeatAUC/README.md

   The index of the best model (with the highest AUC value).
   A string describing the best model and its AUC value.
   The combination of predictors for the best model.

+Note: Ensure that the dependent variable is placed first in the order within the dataset.